Alabalala/horari/README.md

 > 🤖 **Built with AI & Trae**
 >
 > This entire application was architected and built using **Trae**, an adaptive AI IDE.
-From the initial concept to the final production build, every line of code was crafted through the collaboration between the user and Trae's AI agent.
+From the initial concept to the final production build, every line of code was crafted through the collaboration between me and Trae's AI agent.

 ## ✨ Features